rauc/rauc/docs/advanced.rst

 script to perform the installation, there are some disadvantages to this
 approach:

-* After a fallback to an older version in a A/B scenario, the sub-devices may be running an incompatible (newer) version.
+* After a fallback to an older version in an A/B scenario, the sub-devices may be running an incompatible (newer) version.
 * A modular sub-device may be replaced and still has an old firmware version installed.